chboishabba/dashitest/trading/docs/buy_hold_degeneracy.md

 * Your controller is correct to reject that assumption
 * To earn compounding, you must remember that you were right
 * The smallest way to do that is a bounded thesis counter

 ---

+## Empirical confirmation (15s sanity run)

+This run confirms the proof and diagnosis in practice.
+See `README.md` for the run command and per-source summaries.

+Invariant A - Duration collapse:

+* Almost all trades have `dur=1`
+* A few have `dur>1`, but only when the engine stalls briefly
+* Exit reason is always `flat`

+This implies a one-step greedy controller that re-evaluates each bar from scratch.
+See `TRADER_CONTEXT.md:100096` and `TRADER_CONTEXT.md:100108` for the memoryless-controller framing.

+Invariant B - Noise-scale PnL:

+* Per-trade PnL is tiny and alternating
+* Aggregate PnL is near zero over short windows
+* BTC/YF produces large losses when volatility spikes

+This matches a memoryless controller that monetizes variance, not trend.

+Invariant C - Daily data leads to no trades:

+* Yahoo daily series produce 0 trades and flat capital
+* The edge signal collapses under coarse bars and the controller refuses exposure

+Together these confirm the buy-and-hold dominance result in monotone regimes.
+See `TRADER_CONTEXT.md:100133` for the theorem statement and `README.md` for the run.

+---

+## Plot readout (thesis-memory run)

+This plot is the first empirical signal that the controller has left the 1-bar regime.
+The key evidence is temporal coherence, not absolute values.

+Panel: Thesis memory (depth / signal / hold)

+* Depth is nonzero for long contiguous stretches.
+* Depth is flat or slowly varying instead of flickering.
+* Depth does not reset to zero every bar.

+Interpretation: the controller now maintains temporal commitment, enabling compounding.
+See `TRADER_CONTEXT.md:93128` for persistence framing.

+Panel: Posture row (BAN / HOLD / ACT)

+* Long stretches of HOLD with sparse ACT bursts.
+* BAN events are rare.

+Interpretation: decisions persist and only change at regime boundaries.
+See `TRADER_CONTEXT.md:73737` for posture semantics.

+Panel: Price + actions + bad_flag

+* Actions cluster near regime boundaries.
+* Actions align after stress spikes, not before.

+Interpretation: causal alignment replaces noise chasing.

+Panel: PnL vs HOLD%

+* HOLD% is high and stable.
+* PnL drifts with hold time rather than flip frequency.

+Interpretation: returns are duration-driven rather than noise-driven.

+Panel: p_bad + bad_flag

+* p_bad fluctuates.
+* bad_flag fires on sharper events.
+* Thesis depth survives mild p_bad bumps.

+Interpretation: hard risk veto, soft uncertainty decay, and hold behaviour are working in the intended hierarchy.

+Panel: MDL / Stress / GoalProb

+* MDL decays smoothly.
+* Stress trends downward.
+* Goal probability does not spike artificially.

+Interpretation: the system gains persistence without collapsing into buy-and-hold.

+Panel: Plane rates

+* Lower amplitude and frequency.
+* More symmetric activity.

+Interpretation: the policy requires less description length after adding memory.

+---